ShubhamShah123/PrivFace/README.md

 3. Allow users to download the obfuscated images.
 4. Implement batch processing for multiple images.
 5. Integrate a preview of parameter effects before applying them.
+6. Use CNN for obfuscation from a live video using the camera.
 ---
 ### References